 View Through Rate as a metric can also be significant for tracking the viewer’s post-exposure behavior, as opposed to their immediate post-ad response.
 This can be done through ad tracking and integration with the cookies placed on ad and conversion pages.

 As a metric purely tracking the number of times a video ad has been viewed through to completion, it can be paradoxical if the ad’s goal is to have the viewer click on it.
-In this case, advertisers are at a more significant benefit than publishers, which is why it’s important to integrated CTR (Click-Through Rate) with View Through Rate.
+In this case, advertisers are at a more significant benefit than publishers, so it’s important to know what is a good Click-Through Rate is.

 The formula for View Through Rate is: